14 Best PR Tools 2026 (Review & Comparison)

 Best for: Lightweight media monitoring for smaller teams.

-Mention is a simpler media monitoring software option designed for teams that want alerts and visibility into online brand mentions without complex enterprise features.
+Mention is a simpler media monitoring option designed for teams that want alerts and visibility into brand mentions across online news and social media without complex enterprise features or price tags.

 - Web and social monitoring alerts